iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/what-is-a-project.md

 table with each experiment (Git commit) in a row and the corresponding values for the data, metrics, hyperparameters and models in columns.

-Live metrics that you [send to Iterative Studio][live-metrics] using [DVCLive] are also included in the project table.
+Live metrics that you [send to Iterative Studio][live-metrics-and-plots] using [DVCLive] are also included in the project table.

 <admon>